FlorianWoelki/obsidian-better-recall/README.md

 - [ ] Add proper reactivity for deleting and creating a card
 - [ ] Add settings view for customizing Anki algorithm parameters
 - [ ] Test and adapt to mobile experience
-- [ ] Unregister events when not used anymore

 ## Roadmap To Do